Chair of the Board

-Maggie FitzPatrick joined our Board of Directors in July 2021.
+Maggie FitzPatrick joined our Board of Directors in July 2021 and has served as Chair since October 2023.
 Ms. FitzPatrick is a globally recognized corporate affairs executive who has been honored with several prestigious awards, including the Washington Business Journal’s C-Suite Executive of the Year Class (2019), PR Week’s Top 50 Most Powerful People in PR (2015) and PR Week’s Hall of Femme (2019).
 Recently, she served as a member of the Exelon Corporation executive committee.
 At Exelon, she led communications, customer engagement, digital and crisis reputation management and philanthropy for the Fortune 100 Company.
 Prior to Exelon, Maggie served as Global Chief Communications Officer and led public affairs at Johnson & Johnson, the world's largest and most broadly-based healthcare company.
 She directed a global team of more than 425 professionals and oversaw the modernization and transformation of Johnson & Johnson's global public affairs, reputation management and digital content programs.
 She and her team implemented a customer-focused strategy to strengthen engagement initiatives across the company’s 265 operating companies, across sixty countries.
 Prior to Johnson & Johnson, Maggie served as Global Chief Communication Officer and President of the Foundation at Cigna, where she led a corporate re-branding effort and directed marketing communications for the company’s global expansion.
 Previous to that, Maggie was Executive Vice President at APCO Worldwide, a global public affairs and strategic communications consultancy.
-Maggie also serves on the board of the Southeast Tennis and Learning Center in Washington, D.C.
 In 2020, she was appointed by DC Mayor Muriel Bowser to serve as a Commissioner on the DC Commission on the Arts and Humanities.
 Maggie holds a B.A. in English and Policy Studies from Syracuse University, and an M.A. in Public Policy from The George Washington University.
 In 2018, she completed the Harvard Business School program for corporate directors.